dskrad/binfolder/cheat_sheet.md

 # Push branch to other repository:
 git push [target]
-git push -u origin master // -u means remember origin master so next time just use git push
+# Remember origin master so next time just use git push; set upstream
+git push -u origin master

+# Show all branches of a project:
+git branch

 # Create a new branch:
 git branch [branchname]